 The right people are those people who can match your needs.

-How do you actually find those people?
+How do you actually find the right people?

 First of all, you have to know your needs and be completely aware of what your needs are, and start from there.